jonathanbatty/impact/packages/stata/README.md

 This is the `Stata` implementation of IMPACT — the Inclusive Multimorbidity Phenotyping Algorithm and Coding Tool.

-It may be used to ascertain 321 granular LTC indicators or 116 grouped phenotype indicators from row-level coded-event healthcare data.
+It can be used to ascertain 321 granular long-term condition (LTC) indicators or 116 grouped phenotype indicators in routinely collected healthcare data.

 ## Install directly from GitHub